Actions: The Essentials

 • Message: Message to send.
 This can be an expression to compute the value at the time the action is triggered.

-Composite action type
+Grouped action type

-The composite action type is described below.
+The grouped action type is described below.

 Grouped: execute a sequence of actions